xe05/fleetingxe/Game Tracker.md

 I made the table of contents to list the games by the year I played.
 I considered the word "play" in both running as GM and playing as player in any games.
 However, there are some ongoing campaigns that I am currently playing.

 ## Ongoing Campaigns
-- Project Hunger » *The Resistance Toolbox by RRD* (2022 - present)
+- *Project Hunger* » The Resistance Toolbox by RRD (2022 - present)
-- D&D5e (Play-by-Post aka Pbp)
+- D&D5e (Play-by-Post aka "Pbp")
-    - Infernal Build Machine (2020 - present)
+    - Infernal Machine Rebuild (2020 - present)
-    - Frostland » *Icewind Dale: Rime of the Frostmaiden* (2021 - present)
+    - *Frostland* » Icewind Dale: Rime of the Frostmaiden (2021 - present)
 - Liminal Horror
     - The Bureau (2022 - present), Zoom
     - The Mall (2022 - present), Pbp